 - Great for Jupiter’s belts, the Great Red Spot, and Saturn’s polar regions, as well as the belts

 - Great for observing Moon, Jupiter, Saturn, and the Mars

-- Can be used to see the brighter galaxies from Earth
+- It can be used to see the brighter galaxies from Earth

 - Overall good for viewing planets